JEE-NEET: If you do not fix a date, how do you determine the preparedness

 The opposition parties have questioned the logic to hold the exams next month and raised issues of safety amidst the ongoing pandemic.

-Dr. Sandeep Shastri, Pro Vice Chancellor, Jain University tells OneIndia that there are two ways of looking at this issue.
+Dr Sandeep Shastri, Pro Vice-Chancellor, Jain University tells OneIndia that there are two ways of looking at this issue.
 While holding exams is important, the consequences are equally important as well.

 JEE-NEET: Further delay will compromise future of students, academicians tells PM Modi